Carol Ann Willard — (907) 545-1443, email@example.com

 When all balls have been played, this concludes the end.
 ONE team is awarded one point for each of its balls, which is closer to the jack than the closest ball of the opposing team.
 Thus, a team may score up to eight points per end.
 If the closest ball of each team is equal in distance from the jack, NO points are awarded.
 The team that scores in an end starts the next end by throwing out the jack and playing the first ball.
 Any ball resting on any part of the boundary lines is good.

 In Singles each player throws all 4 balls.
-Women 50-74 will play 6 ends and women over 75 will play 4 ends per match.
-All men’s singles will be 6 ends per match.
+Women and Men 50-74 will play 6 ends per match.
+Women and Men 75+ will play 4 ends per match.
+The Commission may adjust the number of ends depending on the number of entries.

-In random doubles there will be two divisions 50-74 and over 75.
-All players registered for random doubles must check-in at 11:15am.
+In random doubles there will be limited to 32 players with no age groups.
 Partners will be drawn after the check-in.
 There will be round robin play with the top team in each pool moving on to a single elimination championship playoff.
-Random doubles matches in the 50-74 division will play 6 ends.
-Random doubles matches in the over 75 division will play 4 ends.
+Random doubles matches will play 6 ends.

 - Players may stand outside the court sidelines to toss their balls.

 - If both balls from both teams are equivalent in distance to the jack, both balls will be excluded from the points awarded on that end being played.

 - The jack may land across the furthest foul line and can be played in this area.

 - For players 85+ the jack may land anywhere on the playing field provided it passes over the foul line closest to you in which you are standing.

 - It is legal to step on the foul line when throwing the jack or your colored balls.
 Players who step over the line will be reminded.